 While the landscape and is planning and management is becoming a larger issue at the European level, it is still a relatively modest part of Vienna University of Technology.
-The sensible strategy for small but dynamic groups within larger organisations is to seek to establish larger networks and partnerships, which as a whole are able to have a greater impact that the sum of their parts, and through which smaller units can 'punch above their weight' within a wider context.
+The sensible strategy for small but dynamic groups within larger organisations is to seek to establish networks and partnerships, which as a whole are able to have a greater impact that the sum of their parts, and through which smaller units can 'punch above their weight' within a wider context.
 This is, of course, part of what TTL is about.

 But, such a strategy has also been behind the establishment of the LE:NOTRE Project by this department, a Thematic Network in Landscape Architecture, which is just entering its third year of funding by the European Union and now involves over 100 academic and professional institutions Europe-wide.
-This is the only thematic network of its type to be coordinated from Austria, and it has generated considerable interest, not just across Europe, but as far afield as the USA and China.
+This is the only thematic network of its type to be coordinated from Austria, and as well as already having brought in well over €500,000 to the university, it has generated considerable interest, not just across Europe, but as far afield as the USA and China.
 The TTL Network is therefore in good company in this department.

-So I would like to take this opportunity to welcome all those contributing to the conference and to this publication, both current colleagues and new collaborators, in the conviction that this new partnership will represent an important new initiative for all of us, and I am sure that this early fall of snow will throw the landscape into sharper relief and will provide an important inspiration for this planned new research focus of Technology, Tourism and Landscape.
+So I would like to take this opportunity to welcome and thank all those contributing to the conference and to this publication, both current colleagues and new collaborators, in the conviction that this new partnership will represent an important new initiative for all of us, and I am sure that this early fall of snow will throw the landscape into sharper relief and will provide an important inspiration for this planned new research focus of Technology, Tourism and Landscape.

-Prof. Richard Stiles, Head of Department "Urban Design and Landscape Architecture" Vienna University of Technology
+Prof. Richard Stiles, Head of Department Urban Design and Landscape Architecture Vienna University of Technology